PoLun-Wang/test_functions_for_optimization/README.md

 This is the website of author who published WOA: http://www.alimirjalili.com/WOA.html

+# Purpose
-    - We only modified 2 programs from original version:
+We only modified 2 programs from original version:
 - Get_Functions_details.m
 - func_plot.m

-    - The main purpose of these modification is extend test functions.
+The main purpose of these modification is extend test functions.